 - development and test-driving of workshops

-Since project residencies usually put a higher strain on STEIM’s resources, we are rather strict in accepting new projects.
-Sometimes an Instrument Lab residency is a good alternative, which also offers time in the studios and a good deal of technical and artistic feedback in a shorter time period.
+Since project residencies usually put a high strain on STEIM’s resources, we are rather strict in accepting new projects.

 Carefully read the application procedure and the general project terms below.